Exhibition about Japanese-American A-bomb victims opens at Los Angeles museum | The Japan Times

 Titled “Under a Mushroom Cloud: Hiroshima, Nagasaki, and the Atomic Bomb,” the exhibition includes artifacts belonging to atomic bomb victims and photograph panels on loan from the Hiroshima Peace Memorial Museum.

-It displays a paper crane folded by former President Barack Obama and presented to Hiroshima when he visited the city in 2016 as the first sitting U.S. president to do so.
+It displays a paper crane folded by former President Barack Obama that was presented to Hiroshima when he visited the city in 2016 as the first sitting U.S. president to do so.

 The exhibition also shows photos depicting the suffering of Japanese-American victims of the 1945 bombings.